Baháʼu'lláh's family: Fatimih

-Fatimih was born in 1828 in Mazandaran and was generally known as Mahd-i-'Ulya.
-A first cousin of Baháʼu'lláh, Fatimih was married at fourteen to an influential cleric several decades older than she was.
+Baha'u'llah's second marriage happened under different circumstances.
+Fatimih, a first cousin of Baha'u'llah, was born in 1828 in Nur, Mazandaran, and was generally known as Mahd-i-'Ulya.
+Fatimih was married at fourteen to an influential cleric, Shaykh Muhammad Taqi, titled 'Allamah-i-Nuri in 1842.
+He was several decades older than she was.
 She seems to have been widowed shortly afterwards, perhaps aged sixteen.
-It is reported that Baháʼu'lláh's aunt implored him to wed his widowed cousin and he reluctantly agreed to do so.
-They married in 1849 in Tehran and she had six of Baháʼu'lláh's children, of whom four survived to adulthood.
-She was said to have been very jealous of and harboured great enmity towards ʻAbdu'l-Bahá.
-She died in 1904, and was later labelled a Covenant-breaker.
+Since Fatimah had no children, she had no claim to her husband's estate and was effectively cast out of his family.
+According to the custom of the time, a well-established male relative was expected to marry such a widow to preserve her honor and status.
+Fatimih's mother, Baha'u'llah's paternal aunt, had frequently reminded him of this responsibility, and her brother, Baha'u'llah's uncle, too, agreed.
+It is reported that Baháʼu'lláh's aunt implored him to wed her widowed daughter, and he reluctantly agreed to do so.
+They married in 1849 in Tehran.
+She had six of Baháʼu'lláh's children, of whom four survived to adulthood.
+She was said to have been very jealous of and harbored great enmity towards ʻAbdu'l-Bahá.
+She died in 1904 and was later labelled a Covenant-breaker.